fabiospampinato/vscode-bump/README.md

 - It can bump your project's version.
 - It can detect which commits where made after the latest bump and update your changelog accordingly.
 - It can automatically make a commit with the changes made.
+- It can automatically tag the bump commit.
 - It can execute custom scripts before/after bumping/updating-the-changelog/committing.
 - How the changelog gets rendered and the commit message can be customized.